mikehouse/Kinopub-IPA-Resign/Readme.md

 1. *.ipa (zip archive for *.app) file (using App Configuration/Firebase/TestFlight)
 2. install *.app directly to a device from Terminal

 For free account the only direct install of *.app available.
 Apple did it this way because you are allowed to install an app with free account only during development from Xcode.
-That is, if you have only free account, then after signing there is only two way to install an app:
+That is, if you have only free account, then after signing there are only two ways to install an app:

 #### First way by installing ipa using libimobiledevice tool